donejs/donejs/tutorials/getstarted/getstarted.md

-@page getstarted Get Started with JavaScriptMVC
+@page getstarted Get Started with JMVC
 @parent tutorials 2

 This guide introduces the most important aspects of JavaScriptMVC (JMVC) by